maxfierrog/BF-Edison/README.md

 Python tool using the BigFix WebReports SOAP API to reconcile the contents of the Edison inventory system.

+### Preliminaries

+Make sure to use the virtual environment.

 ### Usage

 To make requests you will need a valid Berkeley Client Admininistrator account.